unlock-protocol/docs/creators/deploying-lock.md

 {% embed url="https://unlock-protocol.com/" caption="https://unlock-protocol.com" %}

 _Note: this currently requires an Ethereum wallet.
-You can point the wallet to any network that Unlock is_ [_currently deployed on_](https://docs.unlock-protocol.com/frequently-asked-questions#what-networks-are-supported) _\(including Ethereum's main network, or xDAI for cheaper transaction fees\)._
+You can point the wallet to any network that Unlock is_ [_currently deployed on_](https://docs.unlock-protocol.com/frequently-asked-questions#what-networks-are-supported) _\(including Ethereum's main network\)._

 When creating a lock, the creator can select the following attributes: